zlockewtg/RLinf/docs/source/rst_source/tutorials/scheduler/online-scaling.rst

 Online Scaling Mechanism
 ========================

 Online scaling (also known as elastic training)
-is a powerful feature that enables dynamic scaling of training resources during RL training **within seconds**.
+is a powerful feature that enables dynamic scaling of training resources, with GPU swithching performed **within 1 second**.
 This capability allows you to adjust the number of GPUs and nodes used for training in real time,
 based on cluster availability, workload demands, or resource optimization goals.